 Bugis has good communications, and you can access the MRT network via the Bugis and Lavender stations.
 The area is relatively low rise without too many tower blocks, and it’s an exciting place to explore on foot, particularly since several streets are pedestrianized.

 The redevelopment of Bugis included the restoration of some of the old shophouses.
 This gives the area an old-world charm that adds to its appeal.
 Although it’s a busy shopping center, Bugis still feels like something of an oasis of calm amid the modern city.

-5. Riverside, Best Nighlife Area to Stay in Singapore
+Best Places to Stay in Singapore in Bugis for first-time tourists:

 The central location and useful links with the MRT system make Little India an excellent base for exploring the rest of Singapore.
 You can jump on the MRT subway at Little India and Rochor stations.

 Attractions in Little India are Sri Veeramakaliamman Temple, Sri Srinivasa Perumal Temple, The House of Tan Teng Niah on Kerbau Road, Mustafa Centre, Temple of 1,000 Lights, Abdul Gafoor Mosque, Leong San See Temple, Indian Heritage Centre, Our Lady of Lourdes, Tan Teng Niah.